SonarSource/sonar-scanner-msbuild/CONTRIBUTING.md

 1. Open the `PATH_TO_CLONED_REPOSITORY\its` directory using your favorite IDE for Java (e.g. IntelliJ IDEA Community Edition)
 1. Run the ITs

-#### SonarCloud ITs prerequisites
+#### SonarQube Cloud ITs prerequisites

-In order to be able to run the ITs for SonarCloud the following environment variables need to be set:
+In order to be able to run the ITs for SonarQube Cloud the following environment variables need to be set:
 - SONARCLOUD_URL
 - SONARCLOUD_ORGANIZATION
 - SONARCLOUD_PROJECT_TOKEN